duaraghav8/SwarmOpt/README.md

 SwarmOpt is a C++ based Particle Swarm Optimization Library for optimizing continuous single-objective functions.
 The library currently features 5 in-built objective functions and requires C++11 or above.
 Though PSO can also be used for Discrete Optimization Problems (like classification), the current version of the library doesn't support it.
+Note: Because of the Database connectivity feature, the library currently supports only Linux & Unix based Operating Systems.

 **Team:**